 Hello, hey thanks so much for tuning in to the Clean Water Made Easy podcast.
 Gerry Bulfin here again.
 I’m a Water Treatment Contractor and WQA-Certified Master Water Specialist.
 I hope you’re having a fine day wherever you are listening.

 In this series, I’ve been giving useful easy-to-follow tips and information all about well water, well water treatment systems, and how to improve the quality of your well water.
-Appreciate the emails and feedback I’ve been getting and if you’re using iTunes and you’d be so kind, it’d be great to if you went over iTunes and rate it and maybe left a short review of the podcast.
+I appreciate the emails and feedback I’ve been getting and if you’re using iTunes and you’d be so kind, it’d be great to if you went over to iTunes and rate it and maybe left a short review of the podcast.
 That helps the podcast a lot, I appreciate it.

 In today’s episode, we’re going to talk all about iron and manganese media.
 Specifically, manganese dioxide filter media.
-Media is the word that we use, it looks like sand, it’s a granular type of filter media and it goes inside a filter tank and in this context what we are talking about are backwashing iron filters.
+Media is the word that we use, it looks like sand, it’s a granular type of filter media and it goes inside a filter tank.
+In this context what we are talking about are backwashing iron filters.
 So the water flows in down through the filter media, iron and manganese is removed and then after a while, they’re usually automatic, it turns on, backwashes and cleans this media.

 If you want to see pictures of what the media looks like and iron filter tanks, please go to our website, cleanwaterstore.com/blog/podcast and you can also email me directly at [email protected] and I spell my name with a G, G E R R Y and then B U L F I N.